Supporting the cost of your child(ren)’s education from 2020

 We acknowledge these contributions have an impact on your family’s finances and really appreciate your help in funding your children’s education.
 In the past, we have asked you for a $60 annual donation per student at the beginning of the year, plus a contribution each time we organised activities, plus your contribution to the costs of running overnight camps.
 Activities include the costs of swimming, visiting speakers to the school, trips, transport for school cultural and school sports events, some software licences, and so on.

-This year, the Board of Trustees have decided to try a different approach.
+In 2020 the Board of Trustees decided to try a different approach.
 We are going to ask you for a flat donation of $150 per child, for all trips and activities.
 This approach is based on the new government scheme (2019) for Decile 1 to 7 schools which, as a Decile 8 school, we are not eligible to receive because the government believes that Decile 8-10 communities will receive this funding and more from their whānau and community.

 The only other separate request we’ll be asking you (Y5-8 whānau) for, will be for overnight camps (Y5/6 every second year, and Y7/8 annually) which are impossible to fund from the $150 request and still offer all of the other rich curriculum options.